jack-margeson/marg.es/content/_index.md

 Hello!
 My name is Jack Margeson.
 I'm a student at the [University of Cincinnati](https://www.uc.edu/), concurrently working on my bachelor's and master's degrees in Computer Science through the ACCEND program.

-Currently, I'm a full-time software developer for [Siemens](https://plm.sw.siemens.com/en-US/), working on product lifecycle managment.
+Currently, I'm a full time student in my final two semesters of school, with a graduation date in Spring 2025.

 I've been a Boy Scout all my life, and achieved the highest rank of Eagle Scout in September, 2019.